bbantier/odin-todo/README.md

-# odin-todo
+# The Odin Project - Todo List
-My attempt at the Todo List App project from The Odin Project
+My attempt at the Todo List App project from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list).